jpillora/installer/README.md

 Quickly install Go (golang) binaries from Github releases.

 Installer is an HTTP API which returns shell scripts to install Go programs.
-The returned script will detect platform OS and architecture, choose from a selection of URLs, download the appropriate file, unzip/untar/ungzip the file, find the binary and optionally move it into your `PATH`.
+The returned script will detect platform OS and architecture, choose from a selection of URLs, download the appropriate file, un(zip|tar|gzip) the file, find the binary and optionally move it into your `PATH`.
+Useful for installing your favourite Go programs on hosts without the Go compiler installed.

 ## Usage